 The Health Information Services department is staffed Monday through Friday from 8:00 AM to 4:00 PM.
 Medical Records can be obtained after regular business hours for emergency patients.
 If you require copies of any portion of your medical record, we recommend calling 24-hours in advance; this increases to a 7-day advanced notice for records dating back three or more years (these records are archived and require additional time to access).

 The Health Information Services team would be happy to assist you in reviewing or obtaining copies of your medical record.
 Please note that the confidentiality of your health information is our top priority.
 That is why we adhere to very strict federal patient privacy laws known as the American Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Before we release any of your medical information to you, we will require you to sign a release form.
+NOTE: There is a charge for copies of medical records.
 There are additional consent requirements for requests of information regarding spouses, children, parents, or others you may be responsible for.
 Our Health Information Services team will gladly explain these requirements to you.
 Please call us at 498-1117 for additional information or to arrange an appointment with one of our health information specialists.

 The Health Information Services department is located almost directly across from the Customer Service Desk in the main lobby at Cary Medical Center.
 If you require assistance or are unfamiliar with our facility, our customer service volunteers would be happy to escort you to the department.